-- Be clear with call agents on goals and expectations for call metrics.
+Be clear with call agents on goals and expectations for call metrics.

-- Call barging is used to help resolve complex problems or repeat customer calls.
+Call barging is used to help resolve complex problems or repeat customer calls.

-- Use automated surveys to find out which metrics need improvement.
+Use automated surveys to find out which metrics need improvement.

-- Cut down on call volume by using call routing, IVR, or both.
+Cut down on call volume by using call routing, IVR, or both.

-- Increase outbound calls by using click-to-dial or power dialing.
+Increase outbound calls by using click-to-dial or power dialing.

-- Use call queue and queue callback to prevent missed calls and improve callback times.
+Use call queue and queue callback to prevent missed calls and improve callback times.

-- Use the live feed to get a real-time snapshot of your call center in action.
+Use the live feed to get a real-time snapshot of your call center in action.
 This helps you identify struggling call agents, shift resources, and scale.

-- Combine metrics to evaluate individual and team performances.
+Combine metrics to evaluate individual and team performances.

 Pros and Cons of Collecting Advanced Call Metrics

 If you ask your customers what they like or dislike about your call center, they’re usually eager to tell you.
-Automated surveys and cloud-based phone system analytics give you most of what you need to know about your call center performance.
+Automated surveys and analytics give you most of what you need to know about your call center performance.

 Easier and faster than collecting data manually

 Helps you identify what’s lacking in the customer experience

-- Helps you identify loyal customers-sets up cross-selling and upselling opportunities
+Sets up cross-selling and upselling opportunities

-- Identifies weaknesses in your communication channels
+Identifies weaknesses in your communication channels

-- Helps identify opportunities for training
+Helps identify training opportunities

 Helps you improve processes to enhance the customer experience

 Improvements in customer service and increased sales will increase revenue

-- Data doesn’t always reflect the proper context
+Data doesn’t always reflect the proper context

 Automated surveys may not reflect customer demographics accurately

 Some customers only respond when they have a complaint (surveys skew negative)

 The right call metrics will help you to assess individual call agent performance.
-Additionally, call metrics give you insight into the big picture of how your call center is performing overall.
+Additionally, call metrics give you insight into the big picture of how your sales and support team are performing overall.
 More importantly, the right call metrics give you the data you need to make improvements fast.